wlharvey4/CaptionName/README.md

 The code that breaks exporting is found at: `04f35fc473`

+### Git message

+    ox-texinfo: Preserve target name as node.

+    * lisp/ox-texinfo.el (org-texinfo--get-node): Use target's value as
+      base for the node name, instead of using `org-export-get-reference'.

+### Source Diff

     @@ -466,18 +466,25 @@ INFO is a plist used as a communication channel.
 See

          (defun org-texinfo--get-node (datum info)